SoapyDX/philify/README.md

 ## Installation

-To install the Philify extension, follow these steps:
+To install Philify, follow these steps:

 1. Download the Extension